 Here’s a question that we received a few days ago:

-I am currently using Excel 2016 on a Windows 10 based computer.
+I am currently using Excel 2016 on my Windows 10 based computer.
 As i am quite a fast typist, i often accidentally make quite a bit of spelling mistakes.
-For some reason i would expect that Excel would spell check as i type into the cell.
-If i recall correctly, Word does by default auto corrections in documents, so i would expect that Excel will behave similarly or am i ƒwrong here?
-To me it seems that the Excel 2016 speller doesn’t work… How to spell check in my Excel spreadsheet?
+For some reason i expected that Excel would spell check as i type into the cell.
+If i recall correctly, Word auto corrects your typos in documents, so i would expect that Excel will behave similarly or am i wrong here?
+To me it seems that the Excel 2016 speller doesn’t work… Any ideas?

-Thanks for your question.
-It’s a good one.
+Good question.
 Automatic spelling check is indeed one the key capabilities of the Office suite.
 As far as Text proofing, there is a fundamental difference between Excel and Word (or PowerPoint and OneNote).
 Turns out that Excel doesn’t have the ability to auto correct your spelling and grammar as you type text in the spreadsheet unless you specifically enabled it in the AutoCorrect Options (see below how to do it); whereas Word and PowerPoint do auto correct as you type.
 Let’s get started with Excel.

 First things first, the Excel spell checker is located in the Review tab.

-In order to proof check your worksheet text, go ahead and proceed as following:
+In order to proof check your worksheet text, follow this process: